jtvberg/StreamDock/README.md

  Bookmarks and settings from older versions of StreamDock will not show up properly in 2.0.0+ :rotating_light:**Note: If you are currently using StreamDock 1.x.x or older, I highly recommend you use the Clear Data function in the advanced section in the settings!**:rotating_light:

- The current release works on macOS (signed, notarized and tested on Monterey and Ventura), Windows 10/11 (self-signed) and Linux (tested on Mint).
+ The current release works on macOS (signed, notarized and tested on Ventura and Sonoma), Windows 10/11 (self-signed) and Linux (tested on Mint).
+ Version 2.0.1 is the first release that includes a macOS distribution for Apple silicon.
+This was a miss on my part as the application will run much slower given the JS will be interpreted twice via Rosetta.
+Be sure to use the arm64 dmg if you have an M1/M2.

  The auto-update should prompt you as new releases come out and then, post download, prompt you to install/restart.
 Sometimes, it won't do the restart.
 If you wait a minute and exit the app completely, it should automatically restart the new version.